Liquidised Foods vs Thickened Liquids: The IDDSI Difference Explained

 • Limited shelf life

 Need more guidance?
-This article might also help you: How To Do IDDSI Flow Test at Home (Using Syringe and the Alternatives).
+This article might also help you: How To Do IDDSI Flow Test at Home (Using a Syringe and Alternatives).

 References